What is External Attack Surface Management?

 Learn MoreWhat is Shadow IT: A Complete Guide

-Discover what shadow IT is, its causes, benefits, risks, and how to manage it effectively.
-Essential reading for understanding hidden assets that expand your attack surface.
+What shadow IT is, why it happens, and how to manage it.
+Hidden assets that expand your attack surface.

 Learn MoreCreating a Shadow IT Policy: A Step-by-Step Guide